thinktecture/blazor-integrations-angular-elements-web-components/README.md

-# Blazor Integrations:
+# Blazor Integrations - Building Bridges between JavaScript and WebAssembly Universes
-## Using an Angular Elements Web Components Custom Element in a Blazor Application
+## Using an Angular Elements Web Component Custom Element in a Blazor WebAssembly (WASM) Application